Jake Auchincloss: Israel

 Auchincloss authored a letter to Secretary of State Marco Rubio urging caution and diplomatic engagement following a landmark Arab League statement condemning Hamas and supporting a two-state solution.
 He described the statement as "a rare and urgent opportunity" to disarm Hamas and advance peace and criticized "unilateral and performative recognitions of a Palestinian state" as emboldening Hamas and undermining peace, calling instead for U.S.-led diplomacy rooted in "mutual recognition, security, and dignity".
 He urged Rubio "to use every tool available" to help secure the release of hostages and remove Hamas from power, calling it "a chance to protect Israel–our strongest ally–and align American values with regional momentum, and also leave a lasting legacy."

+On July 15, 2026, Auchincloss announced he would vote for an amendment cutting off aid to Israel and the Israel Defense Forces.
+In his statement, he cited Donald Trump and Benjamin Netanyahu's "disastrous war against Iran, [Israel's] empowerment of settler violence in the West Bank, and their strategic incoherence against Islamic terrorism" and indicated a desire to revisit such funding in the 2027 appropriations cycle.
+He also wrote that Israel has the right to defend itself from terrorist groups and that it remains a close U.S ally.
+He later described his vote as a signal of opposition to the Iran war and said "I represent a pro-Israel, anti-Netanyahu district and this is a pro-Israel, anti-Netanyahu vote." to Jewish Insider.

 Marijuana

 As of July 2025, Auchincloss has received an "A" rating from the National Organization for the Reform of Marijuana Laws (NORML) based on public statements and voting records.

 Race

 In August 2023, Auchincloss was one of nine House Democrats who voted in favor of a Republican-led amendment to the National Defense Authorization Act (NDAA) prohibiting the teaching of "race-based theories" in schools operated by the Department of Defense Education Activity, introduced by Republican Representative Chip Roy.
-While most Democrats opposed the amendment as part of a broader Republican effort to target so-called "Critical Race Theory," Auchincloss described it as a "tough vote."
+While most Democrats opposed the amendment as part of a broader Republican effort to target so-called "Critical Race Theory", Auchincloss described it as a "tough vote".
 In a statement, he said he was "reluctant to lend credence to the GOP's parade of preposterous claims about the military, an institution I served and deeply respect for historically being on the vanguard of diversity and inclusion efforts."
-However, he also argued that the amendment was "tightly constructed to affirm that the military shouldn't teach service members' children that any race is inherently superior to any other or that an individual's worth is determined by their race," calling it "an appropriate affirmation for military schools at a time when both the military and schools are under increasing political pressure from bad actors on the right."
+However, he also argued that the amendment was "tightly constructed to affirm that the military shouldn't teach service members' children that any race is inherently superior to any other or that an individual's worth is determined by their race", calling it "an appropriate affirmation for military schools at a time when both the military and schools are under increasing political pressure from bad actors on the right."